 In order for students to truly understand content at the level required by 21st century learning standards, they must have the opportunity to apply their learning in meaningful ways and have it make sense to them.
 An important way for teachers to assist students in deepening their understanding is to allow them to use their understanding creatively.
 This application will not only deepen understanding, but will intrinsically motivate students.

 Creative teachers in and of themselves do not produce creative students.
 Students need to be given chances to think creatively.
 Educators need to emphasize and model creativity for their students by noticing when it’s happening and being explicit about those instances, designing instruction that incorporates creativity, providing feedback on the creative process, and making it a top priority in the classroom.
 Assignments should require students to put ideas together in new ways.
 Tasks should also emphasize originality and quality.
 Students need to be given opportunities to learn about the traits of creative and innovative thinkers, both historical and present day.
 Studying and analyzing the challenges faced by such individuals and how they overcame those obstacles reveals much about the creative thinking process.

-Each standard in the Common Core has the potential to unleash students’ creative potential.
+Each learning standard has the potential to unleash students’ creative potential.
 Does every assignment have to have a creative component?
 No. Just as in real life, there is an appropriate time and place to infuse creativity.
 We certainly don’t want the person packing the backpack for our skydiving jump to exercise creativity.
 However, we would appreciate creativity if we were stranded in the middle of the lake and in need of a way to get a stalled boat started before a storm lands.
 When making decisions about where to inject creativity, it is best to think about whether or not creativity would deepen students’ understanding, motivate them, or build their capacity to become innovative citizens of the 21st century.

 Provide Time and Space for Creativity